IIIF/cookbook-recipes/recipe/0283-missing-image/index.md

 ---
-title: Missing images in a sequence
+title: Missing Images in a Sequence
 id: 283
 layout: recipe
 tags: [image, presentation]
 summary: "Represent a missing image from a paged object in a sequence."
 viewers:
  - UV
  - Mirador
+ - Annona
+ - Clover
 topic:
  - image
+ - basic
 ---

 ## Use Case

-You have a paged object, such as a printed book or early manuscript, which has an image missing.
-You want to included a canvas with some content to show the user that there should/could be an image there and also make sure the recto/verso paged functionality isn't thrown due to this missing image.
+You have a paged object, such as a printed book or early manuscript, that has an image missing.
+You want to include a Canvas with some content to alert the user to the missing image and also to make sure the recto/verso paging functionality isn't thrown off by eschewing an image altogether.

 ## Implementation notes